Nov 22, 2024

 Even when you are the favored vendor to your potential customer, there is budgetary restraint and the matter of ‘unblocking funds for the procurement’ from the IT or Finance department within your buyer account.

 This is a great early pain point that cloud marketplaces can take advantage of.
-If your customer already has cloud commits with a provider that you are partnered with, it is imperative that they utilize the entire sum within the predefined period.
-Since cloud commits also come pre-approved by the IT or procurement department, your buyers can simply use them to procure your solution through the AWS marketplace without having to negotiate on a new budget from their finance team.
+If your customer already has cloud commits with a provider that you are partnered with, they need to utilize the entire sum within the predefined period.
+Since cloud commits also come pre-approved by the IT or procurement department, your buyers can simply use them to procure your solution through the AWS marketplace without having to negotiate a new budget from their finance team.

 How to arrive at the right ‘better-together’ story

-The right better-together story for any ISV is heavily dependent on how their product aligns to that of AWS.
-For example, Datadog built deeper AWS integrations, supported 75+ AWS integrations, and offered better cloud application monitoring with AWS making both products more appealing to customers as a package.
+How does your product align with that of AWS?
+For example, Datadog built deeper AWS integrations, supported 75+ AWS integrations, and offered better cloud application monitoring with AWS, making both products more appealing to customers as a package.

 This helps AWS find solution completeness.
 By selling together, Datadog and AWS can serve customers whose cloud buying decisions depend on strong application monitoring capabilities.